 If your divorce decree awards you a piece of furniture, an appliance, or other items, but your ex refuses to hand it over, a writ of assistance comes in handy.

-The court can issue an order that directs law enforcement to accompany you to the house with the intent of obtaining the property from the settlement.
+The court can issue an order that directs law enforcement to accompany you to the house to obtain the property from the settlement.
 If your ex continues to stand in the way, they face legal consequences.
 Potentially even arrest.

 An important note, a writ of assistance only applies to one specific location.

-As an example: If you arrive to pick up a boat awarded to you in the settlement, but it’s now stored at your ex’s parents, you can’t go get it without a new order.
+For example: If you arrive to pick up a boat awarded to you in the settlement, but it’s now stored at your ex’s parents, you can’t go there and get it without a new order.

 Related Reading: Enforcing A Parenting Plan